Traeger-GmbH/release-server/README.md

 ## Usage

-The first two REST endpoint examples are documented above.
+The first two REST endpoint examples are documented in the following paragraphs.

 For more information about the other endpoints and their usage, read the [Swagger documentation](https://github.com/Traeger-GmbH/release-server/blob/master/Docs/api/swagger.json) .

-### Upload an Artifact
+### Uploading an Artifact

-__Structure of the artifact payload:__ The payload has to be a zip file and has to contain the following elements:
+__Structure of the artifact payload:__

+The payload has to be a zip file and has to contain the following elements:

 - the artifact itself (exe, zip or something else)
 - the meta information in form of the deployment.json